Nelson v. Campbell: Background

-On January 1, 1978, David Larry Nelson killed Wilson Woodrow Thompson and James Dewey Cash, a cab driver.
-Nelson had previously pleaded guilty to beating an eighty-two-year-old man, Oliver King, to death in a Birmingham, Alabama, parking lot.
-Nelson served three years in prison for King's death.
+Throughout the night of December 31, 1977 and January 1, 1978, David Larry Nelson killed James Dewey Cash, a cab driver, and Wilson Woodrow Thompson.
+Nelson had previously pleaded guilty to second degree murder for beating eighty-two-year-old Oliver King to death in a Birmingham, Alabama, parking lot in 1971.
+Nelson served six years of a twelve year prison sentence for King's death.

 In 1979, a jury found Nelson guilty of capital murder and he was sentenced to death.
 Nelson was resentenced twice, receiving the death penalty both times.
 Nelson filed a federal habeas petition challenging the most recent death sentence, which was denied by the United States District Court for the Middle District of Alabama.
-On June 3, 2002, the United States Court of Appeals for the Eleventh Circuit affirmed the District Court's denial of Nelson's first federal habeas petition, claiming it was essentially the same a second habeas petition.
+On June 3, 2002, the United States Court of Appeals for the Eleventh Circuit affirmed the District Court's denial of Nelson's first federal habeas petition, claiming it was essentially the same as a second habeas petition.
 Alabama's sole method of execution was electrocution until July 1, 2002, when they changed to lethal injection.
-Alabama allowed inmates to opt for electrocution within until July 1, 2002.
+Alabama allowed inmates to opt for electrocution until July 1, 2002.
 Nelson did not file a punctual request opting for execution, resulting in a waiver of this option.

-Nelson then filed a civil rights action against officials three days prior to his scheduled execution, pusuant to 42 USC § 1983 of the Civil Rights Act of 1871.
+Nelson then filed a civil rights action against officials three days prior to his scheduled execution, pursuant to 42 USC § 1983 of the Civil Rights Act of 1871.
 Because Nelson's veins were compromised from long-term drug use, Alabama planned to use a "cut-down" procedure to access Nelson's veins, which required making a two-inch incision into his arm or leg to bypass veins that had collapsed.
 Nelson claimed that the use of this procedure would violate the Eighth Amendment to the United States Constitution because potential complications from the procedure included hemorrhage, death by asphyxia, and cardiovascular collapse.
 Both the District Court and the Eleventh Circuit refused to allow Nelson's claim to be heard.
 Nelson sought a permanent injunction against use of the cut-down procedure as well as a temporary stay of execution a stay of execution so that the District Court could consider the merits of his claim.
 On October 9, 2003, less than three hours before he was scheduled to be executed, the Supreme Court granted Nelson a temporary stay of execution.
+In November 2009, Nelson died at the age of 64 while on death row.